stevens-textmining/HateModerate/README.md

 ## Mitigating Model Failures with Fine-Tuning HateModerate (Section 4.3)

-In this step, we compare the results of the two models:
+We compare the results of the following models:

  1. A RoBERTa-base model fine-tuned using all the available training data for the CardiffNLP model.
 We are only able to access 9 out of the 13 training datasets of the CardiffNLP model.

  2. A RoBERTa-base model fine-tuned using CardiffNLP's training data + HateModerate's reserved training data.

+ 3. A RoBERTa-base model fine-tuned using CardiffNLP's training data + re-balanced HateModerate's reserved training data

 - Step 1: Train a `roberta-base` hate speech detector with and without HateModerate dataset.
 The training process is managed by the `train_hate_model` function, and for this task, you need to set the following parameters: